 Chief Deputy Hampton Gardner joined Sumter County Sheriff’s Office in 1983 as a patrol deputy.
 He went on to serve as a shift lieutenant before being promoted to captain of the former Community Oriented Policing Service (COPS) Division.
 He went on to oversee the Civil Process and Family Court divisions prior to being promoted to major over the Uniform Services Divisions.
 In January 2011, Gardner was promoted to chief deputy.
 In this position, he oversees the daily operations of the sheriff’s office and serves as the primary point of contact to the community.
 Chief Deputy Gardner is a graduate of St Leo University and holds a master’s degree from Troy State University.

-Major Terrance R. Colclough, Commander of Operations, joined Sumter County Sheriff’s Office in 1996 as a patrol deputy.
-Since coming to the sheriff’s office, Maj.
-Colclough worked his way up through the ranks from deputy sheriff to captain of Patrol and Special Operations.
+Lt.
+Colonel Terrance R. Colclough, Commander of Operations, joined Sumter County Sheriff’s Office in 1996 as a patrol deputy.
+Since coming to the sheriff’s office, Lt.
+Colonel Colclough worked his way up through the ranks from deputy sheriff to captain of Patrol and Special Operations.
 Along the way, he took on additional responsibilities such as serving as a Community Oriented Policing Officer and a School Resource Officer.
-As operations major, he oversees Patrol Division, Civil Process and Family Court Divisions, Fleet Management and the Sheriff Emergency Response Tactical Team (SERT Team).
-He obtained a Bachelor of Science degree in Criminology from Benedict College and a master’s degree in Public Administration from Troy University.
-In 2011, Maj.
-Colclough graduated from the FBI National Academy — becoming one of six in the history of Sumter County Sheriff’s Office to do so.
-Maj.
-Colclough is a faithful member of Trinity Missionary Baptist Church.
+As Lt.
+Colonel, he oversees Patrol Division, Civil Process and Family Court Divisions, Fleet Management, and Emergency Response Units.
+He obtained a Bachelor of Science degree in Criminology from Benedict College , master’s degree in Public Administration from Troy University, and a master’s degree in Criminal Justice from Walden University.
+In 2011, Lt.
+Colonel Colclough graduated from the FBI National Academy — becoming one of six in the history of Sumter County Sheriff’s Office to do so.
+Lt.
+Colonel Colclough is a faithful member of Trinity Missionary Baptist Church.
 He is also a member of multiple civic organizations and is a member of Omega Phi Psi Fraternity Inc.

 General Counsel Kathy Ward has been employed as in-house general counsel for Sumter County Sheriff’s Office since March 2011.
 Prior to joining the sheriff’s staff, she served as chief magistrate for Sumter County and Lee County.
 Ms. Ward was first appointed as a Sumter County magistrate in September 2002, becoming chief magistrate in January 2003.
 In October 2009, Chief Justice Toal asked her to take on additional duties as the interim Lee County chief magistrate.